-- 3.24 Habitat Suitability: The habitat on site is only marginal suitability at most for reptiles. - 3.25 Presence/Absence: An inspection of all suitable habitat within the site boundaries revealed no conclusive evidence of use by reptiles and the whole site, but in particular the development footprint, was found to be generally sub-optimal for this group of species.
+- 3.24 Habitat Suitability: The habitat on site is only marginal suitability at most for reptiles. - 3.25 Presence/Absence: An inspection of all suitable habitat within the site boundaries revealed no conclusive evidence of use by reptiles and the whole site was found to be generally sub-optimal for this group of species.